-- 14.6.1 Teesside is a highly industrial region, and as a result of this, the study area is composed of both natural and anthropogenically modified intertidal benthic features. - 14.6.2 The intertidal study area can be divided into four biologically distinct areas; Coatham Sands, South Gare Breakwater, Paddy's Hole and Bran Sands.
+- 14.6.1 The MMO, and their specialist advisers, Cefas, have been involved throughout the evolution of the intertidal benthic baseline and impact assessment. - 14.6.2 Teesside is a highly industrial region, and as a result of this, the study area is composed of both natural and anthropogenically modified intertidal benthic features. - 14.6.3 The intertidal study area can be divided into four biologically distinct areas; Coatham Sands, South Gare Breakwater, Paddy's Hole and Bran Sands.
 South Gare Breakwater and Paddy's Hole are not naturally occurring habitats.
-Coatham Sands and Bran Sands are both natural habitats but exhibit differing macrofaunal communities due to variations in exposure conditions and substrate types. - 14.6.3 Overall, biological diversity and abundance of macrofaunal communities was low across the study area which corresponds with previous studies undertaken in the area.
-A number of biotopes identified are representative of Annex I and UK BAP priority habitats although do not represent qualifying features of any nearby designated sites.
+Coatham Sands and Bran Sands are both natural habitats but exhibit differing macrofaunal communities due to variations in exposure conditions and substrate types. - 14.6.4 Overall, biological diversity and abundance of macrofaunal communities was low across the study area which corresponds with previous studies undertaken in the area.
+A number of biotopes identified are representative of Annex I and UK habitats of principal importance under Section 41 of the

+NERC Act 2006, although do not represent qualifying features of any nearby designated sites.
 In several cases, these habitats were also considered to be poor quality examples.
-No protected species were found to be present within the study area. - 14.6.4 No contaminants were found in concentrations of concern to intertidal benthic habitats and species.
-Arsenic had one minor exceedance at Station 5, but no other heavy/trace metals, PAHs, PCBs, Organotins or Organochlorines exceeded relevant threshold values at any stations. - 14.6.5 Prior to and during the construction and operational phase of the Proposed Development, the intertidal benthic baseline is likely to evolve as a result of climate change due to increases to both sea level and sea temperatures.
+No protected species were found to be present within the study area.

+- 14.6.5 No contaminants were found in concentrations of concern to intertidal benthic habitats and species.
+Arsenic had one minor exceedance at Station 5, but no other heavy/trace metals, PAHs, PCBs, Organotins or Organochlorines exceeded relevant threshold values at any stations. - 14.6.6 Prior to and during the construction and operational phase of the Proposed Development, the intertidal benthic baseline is likely to evolve as a result of climate change due to increases to both sea level and sea temperatures.
 This baseline evolution could result in a shift in the distribution of intertidal habitats as well as increased abundance of warm-water species, and decreased abundance of cold-water species present within the study area.
-However, it is not possible to predict with any certainty predict what localised changes, if any, may occur within the vicinity of the Proposed Development as a result of increasing sea temperatures.
+However, it is not possible to predict with any certainty the magnitude of potential changes to baseline conditions as a result of climate change or any other pressure.